frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/3 - Libraries.md

 This is all known as low-level abstraction.
 This simply means that the hard-to-do details are taken care of for you, and you just need to provide input.

 You will probably be unknowingly using a lot of libraries when programming.
 They make everyone's life easier, because re-writing already established code is tedious and a waste of time.
+It's building on the shoulders of giants.